wenlxie/wenlxie.github.io/_posts/2020-09-15-xfs-deadlock.md

 ```

-Looks like there are ABBA deadlock in this scenario.
+There is ABBA deadlock in this scenario.

 ## report this issue to the maintainer and get the fix

 Details: https://www.spinics.net/lists/linux-xfs/msg47556.html